robinrodricks/FluentFTP/README.md

 **Basic API**

-- Upload and download files from the local file system to the server
 - File and directory listing for [various servers](#file-listings) (UNIX, IIS, DOS, etc)
 - Returns `Stream` objects for reading and writing files on the server
 - Rename files and folders on the server